drunkard/ceph-readable-doc/html/_sources/dev/seastore.rst.txt

 Persistent Memory
 -----------------

-As the intial sequential design above matures, we'll introduce persistent memory support for metadata and caching structures.
+As the initial sequential design above matures, we'll introduce persistent memory support for metadata and caching structures.

 Design